James51332/James51332/README.md

 ### Hi there 👋

-My name is James, and I am a rising freshman at UW-Madison 🦡 studying Computer Science!
+My name is James, and I am a freshman at UW-Madison 🦡 studying Computer Science!
 I am also proud to be a 2024 Amazon Future Engineer!

 Here are some projects that I've worked on in the past: